 - Gender and race studies; youth culture.

-- (Alternative) political communication; computational journalism; digital creativity; importance of media in user engagement; interactive media; media law; public affairs; social media and protest, sports journalism.
+- (Alternative) political communication; computational journalism; digital creativity; importance of media in user engagement; interactive media; media law; public affairs; sports journalism.

 - French; German; Hispanic; Italian; interpreting and translation.